aarsenault100/MontyHallProblem/README.md

 1.Open shell/cmd line in folder main,py is located

-2.enter "python main.py \<Enter amount of times you with to simulate\>"
+2.enter "python main.py \<Enter amount of times you wish to simulate\>"

 This project makes use of the requests library for API use with random.org in order to use true randomly generated numbers.